swaptacular/swpt_accounts/protocol.rst

-* If the account already exists, implementations MUST decide whether the received message, or a later `ConfigureAccount`_ message has been processed already.
-To do this, implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest applied `ConfigureAccount`_ message. [#]_
+* If the account already exists, implementations MUST decide whether the received message, or a later `ConfigureAccount`_ message has been already processed.
+To do this, implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest processed `ConfigureAccount`_ message [#]_ .
 If the received message turns out to be old, it SHOULD be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#] Implementations MUST first compare the ``signal_ts`` fields,
   and only if they are equal, the ``signal_seqnum`` fields MUST be